 - Seek Medical Attention or Aid the Injured.
 If moderately or severely injured, prioritize your health and seek immediate medical attention.
 If you are not injured, assist others who are and provide first aid if trained to do so.
 Call emergency medical responders and remember to still have a medical exam as soon as possible to check for any underlying injuries.

 - Protect the Scene and Notify Authorities.
 Position your car close by without impeding traffic.
 Warn oncoming traffic by raising your hood, using hazard lights and/or flares.
 Contact the police, as having an accident report generated may be helpful for insurance claims and/or assessment of liability.

 - Do Not Sign Documents or Make Statements.
 Do not provide written or verbal statements, or sign insurance company documents yet.
-Although unlikely, an insurance adjuster on the scene could ask you questions that are detrimental in a potential legal action.
-Avoid responding to questions or requests about fault in the accident.
+Although unlikely, an insurance adjuster on the scene could ask you questions that are detrimental in potential legal action.
+Avoid responding to questions or requests about the fault in the accident.

 - Exchange Information.
 Provide and collect the truck driver’s contact and insurance information, and information from others in the accident.
 Obtain information from any passengers involved and witnesses.
-You should not express thoughts or observations regarding causes of the accident, even if you think you may be liable—you may be wrong.
+You should not express thoughts or observations regarding the causes of the accident, even if you think you may be liable—you may be wrong.

 - Document the Scene.
 Make notes of event details while “fresh” in your mind.
 Make notes of any features at the scene including traffic signs or signals.
 Take photographs if possible for future reference.

 - Notify Insurance.
 Contact your auto insurance provider promptly and document the details.
 Notify the other driver’s insurance company in case the accident has not been reported.
 Your insurance agent may be a resource for policy assistance.